How to pay off debt

 Have you ever had debt grow like a snowball rolling downhill?
 The good news is getting out of debt can work much the same way.

-Start by organizing all of your debt from smallest to largest.
+Start by organizing your debt from smallest to largest.
 List everything — from credit cards to mortgages.
 Next, scour your budget for those savings you identified earlier.
 Consider a side hustle or yard sale to help jumpstart the process.
 Now that you’ve identified a pool of money for your initial snowball, you’re ready to start.

 What debt should be paid off first?